KassoumHabibou/portfolio/content/_index.md

         - date_start: '2020-09-01'
           date_end: '2022-10-01'
           description: |2-
             AMSE is a Joint Research Unit of the CNRS (UMR 7316) jointly supervised by Aix-Marseille University ([AMU](https://www.univ-amu.fr/en)), Centrale Méditerranée, and the School for Advanced Studies in the Social Sciences ([EHESS](https://www.ehess.fr/en)).
 For over 20 years, AMSE has consistently ranked among the top five most productive research centers in economics in France.
 The ETE track of the Economics master's program, which lasts for one year, is a research-oriented track that prepares students to pursue doctoral studies.
 It offers advanced training in **economics** and **research methodology** allowing students to specialize through a wide range of courses in specific areas of economics.
-The core of this master include:
+The core courses of this master include:

             - Advanced microeconomics and macroeconomics:
               * economics of taxation (why taxes, first best taxation, etc.);